mislav/bump-homebrew-formula-action/README.md

 If you need to customize the value of `url` to something other than the standard tarball URL, you can pass in the `download-url` input to this action.

-If you need to customise the commit message, to something other than `'{{formulaName}} {{version}}'` you can pass a template or regular string in the `commit-message` input to this action.

-Any supplied tags matching the following will be replaced accordingly.
+To customize the git commit message used for updating the formula, you can pass a template or regular string in the `commit-message` input to this action.
+The following fields marked up with `{{...}}` will be expanded:

-Tag | Description
+Field | Description
 - | - |
-`formulaName` | the name of the formula supplied in `formula-name` `version` | the version parsed from the tag name of the release
+`formulaName` | the name of the formula supplied in `formula-name` `version` | the version number for this release

 If the current `COMMITTER_TOKEN` doesn't have push access to the repo specified by the `homebrew-tap` input, the formula will be edited in a fork that is